nika-qubit/RPShimmer/README.md

 # RPShimmer
-The lightest-weight shimmer effect implementation.
+The lightest-weight shimmer effect implementation for iOS.
-Just simple horizontal shimmer for anything you can add into a UIView (RPShimmerView).
+Just simple horizontal shimmer effect for anything you can add into a UIView (RPShimmerView).
+Easier to install and use than facebook shimmer.

 ![Alt Text](http://www.iakworkshop.comuv.com/Public/img/GitLink/RPShimmer.gif)

-How to Install:<br/>
+<h>How to Install:</h><br/>
 Step1: Copy .h and .m files of "RPShimmerView" and "RPShimmerLayer" into your project.<br/>
 Done!<br/>

-How to use:<br/>
+<h>How to use:</h><br/>
 Step1: Create a RPShimmerView instance;<br/>
 Step2: Add anything you want to shimmer onto the RPShimmerView instance;<br/>
 Step3: Add the RPShimmerView to your viewcontroller's view.<br/>